 It may not be the best trip out they are likely to have but it could help to deliver a very important lesson and message about the world their growing up in.

-Teaching your children to be environmentally smart will not make you feel good but it could also save you money too.
+Transforming your offsprings into environmentally smart children will not make you feel good but it could also save you money too.